giovanniboscu/continuous-section-field/docs/aes/nrel_case/validation_comparison_summary_all_b.md

 The CSV file is the reference source for the numerical values.

 The relative-error columns are reported in percent and are computed as `100 * (OpenSees - reference) / reference`.
 In the undegraded case, the torsional response stabilizes rapidly: beyond approximately 8–12 beam elements, further axial refinement produces only negligible variation in `Rz`.
-The remaining offset relative to the independent analytical reference stays very small, of order `10^-3 %`; therefore, it is not interpreted here as a dominant mesh-convergence effect.
+The remaining offset relative to the independent analytical reference stays very small, of order `10^-3 %` (specifically ≈ `3.4×10^-3 %`); therefore, it is not interpreted here as a dominant mesh-convergence effect.
 The analytical reference is obtained by Simpson integration over 2001 axial points.

 ## Generate the comparison report